superlinear-ai/poetry-cookiecutter/README.md

 2. Review the changes to `pyproject.toml` and reinsert your project's dependencies.
 3. Review the changes to `README.md` and reinsert your project's documentation.
-4. Commit all and push all changes with:
+4. Commit and push all changes with:

     ```sh
     # Stage all changes